Sudharsan25/Sudharsan25/README.md

 # Hi, I'm Sudharsan 👋

-**AI/ML Engineer with an M.S. in CSE from SUNY Buffalo.**
+**Full Stack Developer with an M.S. in CSE from SUNY Buffalo.**

-I specialize in building, and deploying **end-to-end AI applications**.
+I specialize in building, and deploying **end-to-end applications**.
+I also have experience in AI and ML, with projects in Predictive modelling, Computer Vision and NLP.
 My strength is bridging the gap between complex Python models and production-ready, full-stack applications (React/Next.js).

-🎯 **My Career Goal:** To secure a global engineering role where I can build, deploy, and scale real-world AI & MLOps systems.
+🎯 **My Career Goal:** To secure a global engineering role where I can build, deploy, and scale real-world Full stack AI & MLOps systems.

 ---